dipendrapant/norway-ai-law-rag/readme.md

 `python server.py`

-It is running at: `https://huggingface.co/spaces/pantdipendra/uit-norway-ai-law` with the same knowledge index
+It is running here at: [https://huggingface.co/spaces/pantdipendra/uit-norway-ai-law](https://huggingface.co/spaces/pantdipendra/uit-norway-ai-law)]` with the same knowledge index